ines2508/MyReads/README.md

 To get started developing right away:

-* install all project dependencies with `yarn add`
+* install all project dependencies with `yarn global add create-react-app`
 * start the development server with `yarn start`

 ## What You're Getting